shantaram3013/VITC-Compass/README.md

 # VITC-Compass
 Mobile app for freshmen of VIT Chennai Campus.
+To be built with Apache Cordova.